 Our common shares trade on The Nasdaq Capital Market under the trading symbol "DMAC."
-During 2022, the sale price of our common shares ranged from \$1.12 to \$3.94 per share.
-A number of factors could influence the volatility in the trading price of our common shares, including changes in the economy or in the financial markets, industry related developments, such as the general decline in the biotech sector since February 2021, and the impact of material events and changes in our operations, such as our clinical results including the current clinical hold on the IND for our ReMEDy2 trial, operating results and financial condition.
+During 2024, the sale price of our common shares ranged from \$2.14 to \$6.41 per share.
+A number of factors could influence the volatility in the trading price of our common shares, including changes in the economy and in the financial markets, industry related developments in the overall biotech and pharmaceutical sectors, and the impact of material events and changes in our operations, such as our progress in our clinical trials, results thereof, operating results and financial condition.
 Each of these factors could lead to increased volatility in the market price of our common shares.
 In addition, the market prices of the securities of our competitors may also lead to fluctuations in the trading price of our common shares.